icplayer/icplayer/src/main/java/com/lorepo/icplayer/client/module/text/documentation.md

 ## Events

-The Text module sends ValueChanged events to Event Bus when a user changes the value of a gap.
+The Text module sends ValueChanged events to Event Bus when a user changes the value of a gap.<br> ValueChanged event when gap not defined in `Group answers` property:

 <table border='1'>
     <tr>